Luzon: Religion

 Like most of the Philippines, the major religion in Luzon is Christianity, with Roman Catholicism being the major denomination.
 Other major sects includes Jehovah's Witnesses, Protestantism, the Philippine Independent Church (Aglipayans), the Church of Jesus Christ of Latter-day Saints (Mormons), and the Iglesia ni Cristo.
 Indigenous traditions and rituals, though rare, are also present.

-There are also sizable communities of Hindus, Buddhists and Muslims in Metro Manila and in other, especially, urban areas due to the immigration of Moros and Chinese to the island.
+There are also sizable communities of Sikhs, Hindus, Buddhists and Muslims in Metro Manila and in other, especially, urban areas due to the immigration of Indians, Japanese, Koreans, Chinese, Moros and Muslims from other countries to the island.

 Economy

 The economy of the island is centered in Metro Manila with Makati serving as the main economic and financial hub.
-Major companies such as Ayala, Jollibee Foods Corporation, SM Group, and Metrobank are based in the business districts of Makati, Ortigas Center, and Bonifacio Global City.
+Major companies such as Ayala, Jollibee Foods Corporation, SM Group, and Metrobank are based in the business hubs of Makati Central Business District, Ortigas Center, and Bonifacio Global City.
 Industry is concentrated in and around the urban areas of Metro Manila while agriculture predominates in the other regions of the island producing crops such as rice, bananas, mangoes, coconuts, pineapple, and coffee.
 Other sectors include livestock raising, tourism, mining, and fishing.